7 of 7 portraits of Adelaide Kemble

 Given by Austin Lane Poole, 1956

 - M & N Hanhart (active 1839-1882), Lithographic printers.
-Artist associated with 322 portraits.
+Artist associated with 333 portraits.

 - Richard James Lane (1800-1872), Sculptor and lithographer.
-Artist associated with 1168 portraits, Sitter in 6 portraits.
+Artist associated with 1225 portraits, Sitter in 6 portraits.

 - John Mitchell (active 1832-died 1889), Publisher.
-Artist associated with 176 portraits.
+Artist associated with 204 portraits.

 Current affairsSir Robert Peel's second term as Prime Minister.
 Peel replaces the Whig Prime Minister Lord Melbourne after a Conservative general election victory.
 The English comic periodical Punch is first published, under the auspices of engraver Ebenezer Landells and writer Henry Mayhew, and quickly establishes itself as a radical commentary on the arts, politics and current affairs, notable for its heavily satirised cartoons.

-, in which he attempts to connect past heroic figures to significant figures form the present.
 William Henry Fox Talbot invents the calotype process, in which photographs were developed from negatives.
 This allowed for multiple copies of images to be made, and was the basis of modern, pre-digital, photographic processing.